Quick & Easy Keto Beef Stroganoff

-This creamy keto beef stroganoff features all the delicious flavors of the classic recipe with only 7 net carbs.
-Tender beef, mushrooms, and onions in a thick, silky sauce.
-A quick and easy low carb keto stroganoff ready in just 30 minutes!
+This creamy keto beef stroganoff features all the delicious flavors of the classic comfort food recipe with only 7g net carbs.
+Tender beef, fresh mushrooms, and grilled onions in a thick, silky, creamy mushroom sauce.
+This is an easy weeknight dinner that the whole family will love!

-Now as the weather is cooling, I’ve been craving cozy comfort food all the time.
-I created a keto beef stroganoff recipe that tastes JUST as good as my mom’s, without all the carbs!
+Now, as the weather is cooling, I’ve been craving cozy comfort food all the time.
+I created an easy recipe that tastes JUST as good as my mom’s recipe, without all the carbs!
+Serve this meal with your favorite vegetables, some warm garlic bread, or a keto house salad for the ultimate comfort meal.

 Watch Keto Beef Stroganoff Recipe Video